-Comet Swift-Tuttle is a relatively short-period comet with an orbital period of 133 years, which means that the debris stream that is estimated to be about 1,000 years old, is replenished on a “regular” basis.
-However, in 1865 a filament of dust separated from the main stream and as a result the Earth passes through two streams, which in some years provide a second, albeit less spectacular peak about one day before the main shower.
+Comet Swift-Tuttle is a relatively short-period comet with an orbital period of 133 years, which means that the debris stream that is estimated to be about 1,000 years old is replenished on a “regular” basis.
+However, in 1865 a filament of dust separated from the main stream and as a result the Earth now passes through two streams.
+In some years, this provides a second, albeit less spectacular peak about one day before the main shower.

 When to observe the Perseids

-Depending on where in the stream of debris the Earth crosses it, the Perseids become visible from around the middle of July each year, with the peak period falling anywhere between the 9th and the 14th of August when up to 60 or more (up to 80) meteors per hour can be seen.
-However, even though the meteors arrive from almost all points in the sky the track of the Swift-Tuttle’s orbit means that more meteors are seen from the northern hemisphere than from south of the equator.
+Depending on where in the debris stream the Earth crosses it, the Perseids become visible from around the middle of July each year.
+The peak period falls anywhere between the 9th and the 14th of August when up to 60 or more (up to 80) meteors per hour can be seen.
+However, even though the meteors arrive from almost all points in the sky, the track of the Swift-Tuttle’s orbit means that more meteors are seen from the northern hemisphere than from south of the equator.

 History of the Perseid Meteor Shower

-In some Catholic traditions, the Perseids is also known as “the tears of St. Lawrence”, most likely because the date at which the shower peaks, 12 August, very nearly coincides with the date which the Saint achieved martyrdom on August 10th.
-The Perseids is also associated with the Roman god Inuo-Priapus, who was believed to have fertilized the fields by ejaculating on them once a year on the date the shower peaks.
+In some Catholic traditions, the Perseid meteor shower is also known as “the tears of St. Lawrence”, most likely because the date at which the shower peaks, 12 August, very nearly coincides with the date on which the Saint achieved martyrdom on August 10th.
+The Perseids are also associated with the Roman god Inuo-Priapus, who was believed to have fertilized the fields by ejaculating on them once a year on the date the shower peaks.

 Nonetheless, as was the case with many pagan festivals, the early Church appropriated the festival by substituting the name of St. Lorenzo for that of the goddess Larentia, who not only happened to be the female version of Priapus, but whose name was deemed to be phonetically similar to “Lorenzo”.
 The transition to a Christian festival was no doubt made easier, if not relevant, by the fact that the festival of Larentia was also celebrated on August 10th.